 - Secure a Volunteer Services Agreement with the U.S. Forest Service and other land managers to contribute to regular maintenance and trailing building

 - Secure permits from the U.S. Forest Service to host fundraising events

 - Create a geographically-diverse membership base

 Currently TAMBA is thriving with successful partnerships with all major agencies and land managers in the Tahoe area.
 TAMBA has a track record of built projects since 2011, including Corral Trail, Kingsbury Stinger, Bijou Bike Park, Snapdragon Trail, Sunflower Hill, Angora, and continued upgrades to popular trails like Stanford Rock, Sidewinder, Armstrong Connector, Christmas Valley, Mr. Toads, Incline Flume Trail, Beaver Tail, Stumpy, and exciting projects in progress like Tyrolian, Lily Lake and more.

-As of 2020, TAMBA has a small paid staff consisting of a Trails Coordinator and part-time Administrative Assistant.
+As of 2023, TAMBA has a small paid staff consisting of an Executive Director, Trails Director, Operations Manager, and Outreach Coordinator.